clojureverse/clojurians-log-app/README.md

 app isn't live yet, but you can see it in action at [clojurians-log-staging.clojureverse.org](http://clojurians-log-staging.clojureverse.org).

-Besides serving its utalitarian function of serving logs, this also serves as an example open-source Clojure web app.
+Besides serving its utilitarian function of serving logs, this also serves as an example open-source Clojure web app.
 It's small enough to easily understand and contribute to, while at the same time having a real-world use.
 This makes it a perfect match for people who want to get started with Clojure open source